Should we put the words "customer service" out to pasture? And along with that, the Disney-esque way of referring to all

 No wonder self-serve checkouts are popular.

-CS is not propping up your crew by saying, "Oh, it's not your fault, it's the economy, that's why no one's buying."
+CS is not propping up your crew by saying, "Oh, it's not your fault; it's because of the economy; that's why no one's buying."

 If we taught selling as the important part of customer interaction, we'd be able to train an exceptional interaction.

 Instead of complaining about the state of the economy in general and retail in particular, go out on your sales floor or visit a competitor and watch the folly of many CS programs as employees text each other how bored they are.

-Count the number of times an employee actually walks up to and engages a customer.
+Count the number of times an employee walks up to and engages a customer.
 Then count the number of transactions.
-Then count the number of times an employee rung up a sale and added one thing to that sale - I'll bet that final number is zero.
+Then count the number of times an employee rang up a sale and added one thing to that sale - I'll bet that final number is zero.

 Instead of looking to new technology and "best practices" of your competitors, why not see a low conversion rate is often the failure of developing a retail selling culture.
 Once we deliver that, we're bound to create truly exceptional CS.

 If we can do that, we can get back to the role of a merchant: to sell the merch, not just welcome shoppers as guests.